dbl-works/terraform/http-proxy/README.md

   public_key       = "ssh-rsa xxx" # SSH key used for the initial set up

   # optional
   eip              = "12.34.5.678" # if omitted, a new EIP is allocated instance_type    = "t3.micro"
-  ssh_enabled   = false                   # switch this to "true" for the initial configuration, but keep it "false" for production ami_id        = "ami-0502e817a62226e03" # ubuntu 20.04 which has a free quota
+  maintenance_mode = false                   # switch this to "true" for the initial configuration, but keep it "false" for production ami_id           = "ami-0502e817a62226e03" # ubuntu 20.04 which has a free quota

   # protocol & cidr_block are optional and default to TCP and all IPs
   # protocol: one of "tcp", "udp", "icmp", or "-1" for all protocols